segmentio/segment-docs/src/connections/destinations/catalog/elevio/index.md

 3. In the destination settings, enter your "Account ID" from your Elevio's [Installation](https://app.elev.io/installation) page under "Install via Code Snippet".
 You can also use Elevio's "Install with Segment" workflow from the same page.
 4. Ensure that you have Elevio's Assistant enabled from your [Settings](https://app.elev.io/settings).

-5. The Segment CDN updates in about 45 minutes, and Elevio's snippet initializes on your page and begins sending data.
+Your changes appear in the Segment CDN in about 45 minutes, and then Analytics.js starts asynchronously loading Elevio's snippet on your page and sending data.

 ## Identify